lbahlo/jssnippets/README.md

 ````

+"#  Check if variable is array "

 ````
-//Check if variable is array

 var myArray = [];
 if (myArray instanceof Array) {
    // do something...